v6d-io/v6d/docs/tutorials/extending.rst

    ./extending/define-datatypes-python.rst
    ./extending/define-datatypes-cpp.rst

-Vineyard has implemented a set of efficient data structures that needed in common data-intensive jobs, e.g., tensors, data frames, tables and graphs.
-The data types can be extended as well in a fairly straightforward way.
-Once registered the user defined custom types into the vineyard type registry, computing engines run on top of vineyard can immediately gain the benefits brought by vineyard.
+Vineyard offers a collection of efficient data structures tailored for data-intensive tasks, such as tensors, data frames, tables, and graphs.
+These data types can be easily extended to accommodate custom requirements.
+By registering user-defined types in the vineyard type registry, computing engines built on top of vineyard can instantly leverage the advantages provided by these custom data structures.

 .. panels::
    :header: text-center